Sciss/HistoricalCode/DottyLucre/README.md

 ## statement

 A sandbox project to experiment with ways of porting Lucre to Dotty (Scala 3).
-This is currently not possible, because for academic reasons type projections were removed, which are a central element in Lucre.
+This is currently not possible without major rewriting, because for academic reasons type projections were removed, which are a central element in Lucre.

 This project is (C)opyright 2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under